Capacity, Consolidation

 How to Prepare for Track C

 No specific software is required before the conference.
-Setup instructions for ArcGIS and indoor GIS tools are sent to registered attendees four weeks before the event.
+Setup instructions for any tools used in hands-on sessions are sent to registered attendees four weeks before the event.

 Know your utilization numbers